marcospgp/tinyORM/README.md

 The idea is to treat your storage as more of a cloud backup and less as a second app running on a remote server that you have to maintain.

 There is no need to hyperoptimize your storage - your users are going to be downloading 100GB+ games and streaming 4k video, so querying for specific fields to avoid a few extra bytes makes no sense in almost all scenarios.

+Complex calculations can also be cached and stored alongside the data.

 There are several benefits to keeping your finer data processing logic on the client side: